 EE 113.
 Feedback and Control Circuits.
 12 units (4-4-4); third term.
 Prerequisite: EE 45 or equivalent.
 This class studies the design and implementation of feedback and control circuits.
 The course begins with an introduction to basic feedback circuits, using both op amps and transistors.
 These circuits are used to study feedback principles, including circuit topologies, stability, and compensation.
 Following this, basic control techniques and circuits are studied, including PID (Proportional-Integrated-Derivative) control, digital control, and fuzzy control.
 There is a significant laboratory component to this course, in which the student will be expected to design, build, analyze, test, and measure the circuits and systems discussed in the lectures.
 Instructor: George.

-ACM/EE 116.
+ACM/EE/CMS 116.
 Introduction to Stochastic Processes and Modeling.
-9 units (3-0-6).
+9 units (3-0-6); first term.
 For course description, see Applied and Computational Mathematics.

 Ph/APh/EE/BE 118 abc.
 Physics of Measurement. units (3-0-6); first, second, third terms.
 Prerequisites: Ph 105 or equivalent.
 For course description, see Physics.